Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

      (6) [ 1 1 0 ] [ 1 1 0 1 1 0 1 1 0 1 1 ] ( 1755 ) + 292
      (7) [ 1 1 1 ] [ 1 1 1 1 1 1 1 1 1 1 1 ] ( 2047 )

-Literally any width index can be evenly subdivided by the bit width of your pattern simply by repeating the pattern across that bit width.
+Literally any width target index can be evenly subdivided by the limit of the pattern's index simply by repeating the pattern across it.
 If the value that point represents is a floating point number, binary truncates it to the closest whole number _naturally._

 It truly is the most beautiful counting system in existence =)